-- Embed the college knowledge strategies into practice as they learn the non academic skills such as time management.
+- Embed the college knowledge strategies, such as time management, into practice.

-Dual enrollment cannot however, be offered as a one-off stand alone class for the nontraditional student.
-It has to be enhanced by using four proven early college strategies:
+Dual enrollment, for nontraditional students, must be enhanced by using four proven early college strategies:

-The academic preparation lays the ground work that dual enrolled college classes is an expectation of all students not just motivated students or students already deemed college ready.
-It develops new college readiness measures beyond state tests and college placement tests.
-It also includes a classroom orientation for students to the college environment by requiring varied writing types and the reading of difficult texts.
+Academic preparation lays the ground work that dual enrolled college classes is an expectation of all students not just motivated students or students already deemed college ready.
+It develops new college readiness measures beyond state and college placement tests.
+It also includes orientation to the college environment by requiring academic writing and the reading of difficult texts.

-Every dual enrolled class should align to the high school curriculum and have a sequential pathway that allows all students to enter at various stages in their high school career based on readiness.
+Every dual enrolled class should align to the high school curriculum and be part of a sequential pathway that allows all students to enter at various stages in their high school career based on readiness.
 The dual enrolled class is used as a substitution for high school classes and is offered in ways that use time in new ways such as summer, evenings, and weekends.

-The support is provided by discipline, is mandated and tracked to student outcomes.
-It is important to focus on meta cognitive skills that help orient students to the demand of the college level work.
+The support is provided by academic discipline, is mandated and is tracked to student outcomes.
+It is important to focus on metacognitive skills that help orient students to the demands of the college level work.
 Seminars or tutoring sessions that help students develop peer relationships for study are an important vehicle for future independence.
-Help with the demands of home and school are needed at this point for first generation college going who may not understand the demands of time placed on the student and the conflict that arise in families that want their child to go to college but do not know how to support the student in terms of rearranging family demands.
+Help with the demands of home and school are needed for first generation college going youth who may not understand the demands of time placed students and the conflicts that arise in families that want their child to go to college but do not know how to offer appropriate support.

 Deep collaboration between the high schools and the colleges

-MCNC can help you create a College Readiness Design for your district that incorporates the learnings from Early College and is tailored to your policy environment.
+MCNC can help you create a College Readiness Design for your district that incorporates the learning from Early College and is tailored to your policy environment.